 After touching down at Chicago International Airport we ask you to transfer to your hotel.
 Chicago, it almost goes out with saying, is one hell of a town; the largest, most vibrant of the Great Lake cities.
 The city skyline has few peers and down on the streets you’ll find a fantastic selection of world class museums, restaurants and cafes.
 There is also the city’s famed bar and nightclub scene that is still anchored in an incredible jazz and blues tradition.
-The fun begins with a Welcome Dinner and drinks with your fellow riders, and ends in one of Chicago's finest hotels, The Drake.
+The fun begins with a Welcome Dinner and drinks with your fellow riders, and ends in one of Chicago's finest hotels.
 In the morning the long dreamt of journey across Route 66 begins.

 Making our way south, we head towards the state of Missouri on our way to St. Louis, a town rich in history.
 Along the way, we will pass through a number of Highway towns, which are great places for a stop en route.
 One thing’s for sure, you should see the famous Dixie truck stop, "Our Lady of the Highway Statue", Litchfield and the "Ariston Café".
 We will also set aside some time to visit Meramec Caverns as you head for the Mississippi River – a complex of mineral formations which are as rare as they are exquisite.
 And of course we couldn’t miss the famous "Chain of Rocks Bridge".
 Now we are properly in Missouri, the state where the Mississippi River meets the Missouri River, and where you can find both forests meet the grassland prairies.
 It’s a short ride from the state border into the "Gateway to the West," St. Louis, a dynamic and cultured city nestled along the shores of the almighty Mississippi River.
 You will find not only some of the best live music, but also BBQ ribs in the entire United States in St. Louis.
 You can also study the magnificent St. Louis Arch from the window of tonight’s accommodations, the centrally located Hampton Inn.